 Balance of independent study and scheduled teaching activity

 Students will gain core knowledge and understanding of the topics through lectures, but deeper understanding, evaluation and skill development will be promoted through directed study of recommended reading material, seminars, and online resources.

 On successful completion of this module, students will:

-- possess systematic in-depth knowledge and critical awareness of a range of core topic areas and related research in developmental psychology;
+1. possess systematic in-depth knowledge and critical awareness of a range of core topic areas and related research in cognitive psychology;

-- have comprehensive knowledge and critical awareness of a range of different research methods used in developmental psychology;
+2. have comprehensive knowledge and critical awareness of a range of different research methods used in cognitive psychology;

-- be able to summarise and evaluate critically theoretical developments in developmental psychology in the light of empirical evidence.
+3. be able to summarise and evaluate critically theoretical developments in cognitive psychology in the light of empirical evidence.

 Erber, J. T. (2005).
 Aging and Older Adulthood.
 2nd edition.
 [CORE ]

 Bjorklund, D. F. (2012).
 Children’s Thinking.
 5th edition[CORE]